Ca-ssis/istock via Getty Images

 Reformulation considerations

-- Technical performance.
-Compared to synthetics, natural pigments are more sensitive to light and heat, making it difficult to achieve the 2–3-year shelf life required for medications.
+• Technical performance.
+Compared to synthetics, natural pigments are more sensitive to light, heat and pH, making it challenging to achieve the 2–3-year shelf life required for medications.
+Many natural colorants also contain components that differ with season and supplier, creating potential interactions with active pharmaceutical ingredients that are difficult to foresee or control.

-- Supply chain and cost.
+• Supply chain and cost.
 The global natural color supply chain is not currently equipped to meet the demand if the entire industry shifts away from synthetic colors.
-Schoneker cautioned that a sudden increase in demand would lead to "significant limitations" and could have "a dramatic impact on pricing" for both colorants and products.
+Schoneker cautioned that a sudden increase in demand would undoubtedly lead to "significant shortages of certain colors" and could have "a dramatic impact on pricing" for both colorants and products.

 Navigating the regulatory process